iltommi/qdb-documentation/source/api/c.rst

     :type alias: const char *
     :param tags: A pointer to a pointer of an array of tag pointers.
 This will be set to list each tag assigned to the alias.
     :type tags: :c:type:`const char ***`
-    :param aliases_count: The number of tags in the array.
+    :param tag_count: The number of tags in the array.
-    :type aliases_count: qdb_size_t
+    :type tag_count: qdb_size_t

     :returns: An error code of type :c:type:`qdb_error_t`